panoysia/elmersia-site/blogs/index.markdown

 ##[Personal blog](http://blog.elmersia.com)

 This blog is mostly about my personal thoughts and aspirations in life.
-Most content is all about my interests in computers, software development, and living a life of [Arete](http://en.wikipedia.org/wiki/Arete) (excellence).
+Most content is all about my interest in computers, software development, and living a life of [Arete](http://en.wikipedia.org/wiki/Arete) (excellence).

 ##[My travel journal](http://travels.elmersia.com/)